APPENDICES

 LOUISIANA: RIVER SETTLEMENTS

-Joseph, son of perhaps Pierre Olivier and Françoise Bonnevie, born at Port-Royal in c1730, moved to Chignecto, where he married Marguerite, daughter of Paul Martin dit Barnabé, in c1752.
+Joseph, son of perhaps Pierre Olivier and Françoise Bonnevie, born at Annapolis Royal in c1730, moved to Chignecto, where he married Marguerite, daughter of Paul Martin dit Barnabé and Marguerite Cyr, in c1752.
 They remained at Chignecto.
 The British deported them to South Carolina in 1755.
 Colonial officials counted them there in August 1763.
-Soon afterwards, they likely emigrated to St.-Domingue, today's Haiti, with other Acadian exiles and came to Louisiana from Haiti by July 1767, when Spanish officials counted them at New Orleans.
-Unlike the great majority of Acadian immigrants, Joseph and his family remained at New Orleans, but the family line probably did not survive in the Bayou State.
+Soon afterwards, they likely emigrated to French St.-Domingue, today's Haiti, with other Acadian exiles.
+They came to Louisiana from St.-Domingue by July 1767, when Spanish officials counted them at New Orleans.
+Unlike most Acadian immigrants, Joseph and his family remained at New Orleans, but the family line probably did not survive in the Bayou State.

 1

-Older son Jean-Baptiste, born at Cap-Français, St.-Domingue, today's Haiti, in the mid- or late 1760s, married Marie-Madeleine-Adélaïde, daughter of French Creole Pierre Mioton of Vienne, France, at New Orleans in June 1785.
+Older son Jean-Baptiste, born at Cap-Français, St.-Domingue, in the mid- or late 1760s, married Marie-Madeleine-Adélaïde, daughter of Pierre Mioton of Lyon and Jeanne Ocler of La Rochelle, France, at New Orleans in June 1785.
 A daughter was born at New Orleans in August 1782, several years before their marriage.
 Their son Joseph le jeune was born at New Orleans in June 1787, and Guillaume or Étienne in August 1791 but died at age 1 in September 1792.
-Two of their children, Guillaume/Étienne and Eulalie, died in New Orleans nine days apart in September 1792!
+Two of their children, Guillaume/Étienne and Eulalie, died in New Orleans nine days apart in September 1792.
 Their daughters married into the Boswell, Perrilliat, and Turpin families.
-Jean Baptiste died "suddenly" at New Orleans in August 1808; the priest who recorded his burial said that Jean Baptiste died at age 46, but he probably was in his early 40s.
+Jean Baptiste died "suddenly" at New Orleans in August 1808; the priest who recorded the burial said that Jean Baptiste died at age 46; he probably was in his early 40s.
 His line of the family, except for its blood, probably died with him.

 2